OliBridgman/ANZGoMoney-API/README.md

 It's been about 2 years and the previous version of this document must be out of date.
 There has been 3 more versions of the API as it currently appears to be Version 5.

+I'm slowly making a Swift API framework to help myself learn Swift 2.0 (and maybe write some tests!) with the aim to make a watch app that can show my balances and allow me to transfer "fast cash" from one account to another at the touch of a button. ⌚️💸

 This is all accessable by anyone by simply proxying your device through something like Charles Proxy.

 I found it interesting that the app adds `rooted` to the user-agent header if you're on a jailbroken device, and even warns you on the device.
 I didn't need to jailbreak to find this information out.